Saklain-Tonmoy/Saklain-Tonmoy/README.md

 <h1 align="center">Hi 👋, I'm Md Golam Saklain Hossain</h1>
 <h3 align="center">Fullstack Software Engineer from Bangldesh</h3>

-#### Md Golam Saklain Hossain is a graduate of Computer Science and Engineering (CSE) from North South University (NSU), the first private university in Bangladesh.He is now working as a Web Application Developer at GQ GROUP OF COMPANIES.

-#### He is a Full-Stack Developer with experience on a variety of web application development projects.
-He works on all aspects of the development life cycle, implementing the OOP and MVC principles.
-His past work includes dynamic, innovative, and functional web applications using PHP(LARAVEL), MySQL, JavaScript, AJAX, React JS, Web Socket, HTML, and CSS.

-#### He is also comfortable with JAVA and C# for developing desktop applications and has competitive knowledge in Database Management Systems, Data Structure & Algorithms.

 - 🔭 I am working as a Fullstack Software Engineer at [W3 Engineers Ltd](https://w3engineers.com/)

 - 🌱 I’m currently learning **Golang and Beego**